ygorcosta/wedeploy.com/ui/src/pages/tutorials/liferay-dxp/get-started.md

 #### Get Started

-Deploying a Liferay instance with WeDeploy is super easy.
+Deploying a Liferay DXP instance with WeDeploy is super easy.
 This tutorial will walk you through how to set up your project's file structure and how to deploy using Git.

 ###### What you'll need